pythonpaul/Python-Webscraper/README.md

 # Python-Web-Text-Scraper
-A Python application that retrives clean text data from websites.
+A Python console application that retrives clean text data from multiple websites at once and saves the data to a text file.

+Running The Text Scraper Program:

+1. Run the script
+2. Enter a search keyword - try "emoji" ;)

+Text data output is saved to a "text_data.txt" file

 Requires requests, and beautiful soup 4 which you can install with pip by running the following commands